Shine in lamé! Discover our new fabric

 The brightest of the Yacht Club

-Assumed sportswear look, but definitely not suitable for running tournaments hihihi.
-I'm wearing my Dandelion jacket and the Grand Bain shorts sewn in the Menthe lamé fabric, and I complete the outfit with my Malibu polo in matching stripes.
-The polo brings a more casual note, and the color reminder between the pieces is a very fashionable statement but also quite fun.
+Definitely a sportswear look, but definitely not suitable for running tournaments, haha.
+I'm wearing my Dandelion jacket and Grand Bain shorts made from Mint lamé fabric, and I'm completing the outfit with my Malibu polo shirt in matching stripes.
+The polo shirt adds a more casual touch, and the color contrast between the pieces is a very fashionable statement, but also quite fun.

 The touch of light in your outfit

-A jacket, blouse or shorts sewn in lamé will easily match the rest of your wardrobe.
-This fabric captures the light but it remains subtle, you do not have to fear the disco ball effect.
-It will easily combine with similar colors, pastel tones, and neutral tones like sand or greige .
+A jacket, blouse, or shorts made from lamé will easily match the rest of your wardrobe.
+This fabric captures the light but remains subtle, so you don't have to worry about the disco ball effect.
+It will easily combine with similar colors, pastel shades, and neutral tones like sand or greige .

 Preppy lamé in Dandelion lamé jacket and Malibu polo shirt